Are you looking for for a guide to Koko Crater Botanical Garden? This guide from a Hawaii local has everything you need to know!

 Where Is Koko Crater Botanical Garden?

-I’m sure you’ve heard of Koko Crater, because it is the home of the esteemed 1,000-step Koko Head hike.
-But you don’t have to do that brutal hike to experience Koko Head, because, as the name implies, the Koko Crater Botanical Garden is actually located within Koko Crater!
+I’m sure you’ve heard of Koko Crater, because it is the home of the esteemed 1,000-step Koko Head hike on Oahu.
+But you don’t have to do that brutal Oahu hike to experience Koko Head, because, as the name implies, the Koko Crater Botanical Garden is actually located within Koko Crater!

 There is a designated dirt parking area located at Koko Crater Botanical Garden.
 As you make your way to the garden, you’ll have to pass a chained gate.
 This is simply to keep unauthorized cars from driving onto the property, not to keep nice visitors from seeing the gorgeous plants.